 Boxes are important?!

 Short answer: yes.
 Always.
 You never know what will you want to do with the Pop in the future and without the box its value runs down drastically.
 Even while displaying the figurine out of the box (AKA ‘OOB’), it’s good to keep the box around.
 Just in case.

-Checking the value is most recommended via Ebay.
-No application is actually good enough to do so.
+Checking the value is most recommended via eBay.
+No application or site has actually good enough estimations.

 The prototypes of the Pop.
 Usually without any paint.
 They are test versions of the figure and are considered very valuable.

-A lot of people have a desire not to rely on Funko and make their own Pops.
+A lot of people do not want to rely on Funko so make their own Pops.
 There’s a huge society that searches for certain parts from Pops to do something with them.
-Firstly, there were simply white sculptures in a box by Funko but people got way more creative and now a lot of people searches for a ‘bold head’ or something.
-Funko is quite fond of them and I’ve seen some official contests for customs.
+Once upon a time, there were these white figures sold by Funko but people got way more creative (and company as well) and now they search for certain pieces.
+With technology growing, a lot of them also uses 3D printer.
+There’re also some talented sculptors who make their Customs from scratch!

 Other Funko products

 Funko is not only responsible for Pops.
-They do way more than that.
-Sure Pops are now their main line of business so they try to put them anywhere they can.
-So then we have cups, keychains or Christmas tree lights.
-But then there’re a lot of other lines you can pick from.
-In short, there’re Dorbz (cute small smiley figurines), Rock Candy (doll-like figures, lovely designs!), Mystery Minis (plenty of designs in each, randomly chosen), PintSize Heroes (randomly chosen, small and cute) and Wobblers which are the oldest Funko product.
-I’m pretty sure there are more but these are most popular.
+They make way more than that.
+Sure, Pops are now their main line of business so they try to put them anywhere they can.
+But we also have cups, keychains or Christmas tree lights.
+There’re a lot of other lines you can pick from.
+To pick a few, there’re Dorbz (cute small smiley figurines), Rock Candy (doll-like figures, lovely designs!), Mystery Minis (plenty of designs in each, randomly chosen), Soda (a figurine in soda cans!), PintSize Heroes (randomly chosen, small and cute) and Wobblers which are the oldest Funko product.
+I’m pretty sure there are more but these are the most popular.